entertainmenttechnology/Pokorny-MTEC1201_D10-Fall2025/syllabus/Pokorny-MTEC1201-Fall25.md

 3. Students complete assignments and projects based on synthesis from multiple sources: in-class lectures and demos, readings and technical exercises, reference materials, and targeted independent research.

 ###  COURSE STRUCTURE
 The course combines lectures and presentations, critiques, discussions, and studio/lab time.
 Typically, students work on technical exercises each week, along with creative short study projects integrating these newly learned techniques.
-There will be two larger interactive software projects during the semester- a midterm and final project- largely independently driven, with iterative project development.
+There will be two larger interactive software projects during the semester - a midterm and final project - largely independently driven, with iterative project development.

-Course materials and assignments will generally be posted to GitHub on Wednesdays of each week, due the following Wednesday before class begins.
-We will create small peer groups for extra tech support during and outside of class hours.
+Course materials and assignments for the week’s session will be posted to GitHub on the same day of class.
+Assignments are due before the next class session begins.

 ## PROJECTS AND ASSIGNMENTS
 * Weekly creative short study assignments, demonstrating programming proficiency and creative concept development.
 Students implement required technical parameters for each week, while engaging with a chosen creative theme.